cicero-data/cicero-nlp/README.md

 !python -m spacy init fill-config ./base_config.cfg ./config.cfg
 ```

-Our sample config file can be found at:
+Our sample config file can be found at [here](/sample/config/config.cfg).

 ### train.spacy and dev.spacy

 The `train.spacy` and `dev.spacy` are the data for training and evaluating.
 The files with `spacy` extension is compilable with training in spaCy and spaCy models.
-The detialed process of creating these two files can be found in our developing codes.
+The detialed process of creating these two files can be found in our codes of BIO tagging.

 In short, the spacy file can be created and read as fellowing.